vineetg33/zentreeTabs/README.md

 <br />

-**ZenTree Tabs** is a modern Chrome Extension that organizes your tabs into a vertical tree structure appearing in the Chrome Side Panel.
-Inspired by the "Arc" browser aesthetic, it brings order to your browsing chaos with automatic nesting, native group support, and a fluid, glassmorphic UI.
+**ZenTree Tabs** brings vertical, tree-style browsing to the Chrome Side Panel.
+I built this because I wanted the organizational flow and aesthetic of browsers like Arc, but without leaving the Chrome ecosystem.
+It features automatic nesting, full support for native Tab Groups, and a clean, glassmorphic UI.

-## 🎥 Demo
+## Demo

 <div align="center">
   <img src="demo.gif" alt="ZenTree Tabs Demo" width="100%" />
 </div>

-*Experience ZenTree Tabs in action - see the vertical tree layout, drag & drop, theming, and more!*

-## ✨ Key Features
+## Features

-- **🌳 Vertical Tree Layout**: Tabs automatically nest under their "opener", keeping your research context organized.
+- **Tree Layout**: Tabs automatically nest under the tab they were opened from, keeping your research context linked naturally.
-- **📂 Native Group Integration**: Existing Chrome Tab Groups are visualized as folders.
-Click headers to collapse/expand both the sidebar and the top group strip.
+- **Native Group Sync**: Chrome Tab Groups show up as folders.
+Collapsing a folder in the sidebar collapses the actual group in the top strip (and vice versa).
-- **🔖 Bookmarks Manager**: integrated sidebar to view, open, and manage your bookmarks hierarchy.
-- **📥 Downloads Manager**: Track recent downloads, view their status, and open files directly from the panel.
-- **✏️ Tab Renaming**: Double-click any tab title to rename it locally (`Enter` to save, `Esc` to cancel).
-- **🎯 Multi-Select Tabs**: Select multiple tabs with `Ctrl/Cmd + Click` or `Shift + Click` for batch operations.
-Close, group, or manage multiple tabs at once with the selection toolbar.
+- **Modern UI**: Designed with a "vibe coding" aesthetic—glassmorphism, smooth hover effects, and full Dark Mode support.
-- **✋ Drag & Drop**: Reorder tabs or change their nesting hierarchy with smooth HTML5 drag-and-drop.
-You can also drag tabs directly into Group Headers to group them.
+- **Drag & Drop**: Smooth HTML5 drag-and-drop to reorder tabs or change the nesting hierarchy.
+You can also drag tabs directly into Group Headers.
-- **🎨 Modern Aesthetic**: Features a "Vibe Coding" inspired UI with glassmorphism, hover effects, and full Dark Mode support.
+- **Multi-Select**: Use `Ctrl/Cmd + Click` or `Shift + Click` to select multiple tabs for batch closing or grouping.
+- **Utilities**:
+  - **Renaming**: Double-click any tab to give it a custom alias (saved locally).
+  - **Bookmarks & Downloads**: Manage your bookmarks and track active downloads directly within the panel.
-- **🎭 Theming Support**:
+- **Theming**:
-  - **5 Themes**: Ocean (Default), Sunset, Forest, Berry, and Monochrome.
+  - Comes with 5 themes: Ocean (Default), Sunset, Forest, Berry, and Monochrome.
-  - **Customization**: Toggle "Background Mesh" and "Glassy Tabs" for a personal feel.
+  - Toggles for "Background Mesh" and "Glassy Tabs" to tweak the look.
-- **🖼️ Smart Icons**:
-  - Correctly fetches icons for Extension pages (New Tab, etc.).
-  - Displays clean SVG system icons for `chrome://` pages (Settings, Extensions, History, etc.).
-- **⚡ Smart Logic**: "New Tabs" always start at the root level, preventing accidental nesting chain fatigue.
+- **Smart Icons**: Handles system icons (Settings, History) and Extension pages correctly, so you don't get broken favicons.

-## 🚀 Installation
+## Installation

+This extension is currently installed via Developer Mode:

 1. Clone or download this repository.
-2. Open Chrome and go to `chrome://extensions/`.
+2. Open Chrome and navigate to `chrome://extensions/`.
-3. Enable **Developer mode** (toggle in the top right).
+3. Toggle **Developer mode** on (top right corner).
 4. Click **Load unpacked**.
-5. Select the directory containing the extension files (`manifest.json`, etc.).
+5. Select the folder containing `manifest.json`.
-6. Open the Chrome Side Panel (via the Toolbar icon) and select **ZenTree Tabs**.
+6. Open the Chrome Side Panel and switch to **ZenTree Tabs**.

-## 🛠️ Usage Tips

-- **Collapsing**: Click the arrow or title of a "Folder" (Group) to collapse it.
-This syncs with Chrome's native collapse state.
-- **Renaming**: Double-click a tab's text to assign a custom alias.
-This is stored locally and won't affect the actual page title.
-- **Multi-Select**: Hold `Ctrl/Cmd` and click tabs to select multiple.
-Use `Shift + Click` for range selection.
-Press `Ctrl/Cmd + A` to select all.
-See [Multi-Select Guide](guides/multi-select-guide.md) for details.
+## Good to Know

-- **New Branches**: Press `Cmd/Ctrl + T` to start a fresh branch at the root level.
+- **New Tabs**: Manually opening a new tab (`Cmd/Ctrl + T`) will always start at the root level to prevent accidental nesting chains.
-- **Context Search**: Links opened from a parent tab will automatically nest as children.

-## 🏗️ Technical Details
+- **Renaming**: Custom names are stored in local storage, so they won't mess with the actual page title or SEO.
+- **Selection**: `Ctrl/Cmd + A` works to select all tabs if you need to clear your workspace quickly.

+## Tech Stack

 Built with **Vanilla JavaScript**, **CSS3**, and **HTML5**.
-Zero external frameworks or heavy dependencies.
+- No heavy frameworks or dependencies.
-- **Manifest V3**: Fully compliant with modern Chrome Extension standards.
-- **Permissions**:
+- **Manifest V3** compliant.
-  - `sidePanel`: For the main UI.
-  - `tabs` & `tabGroups`: For management and syncing.
-  - `storage`: For persisting collapsed states and custom names.
+- Uses `storage` API to persist collapsed states and custom names.
-  - `favicon`: For fetching high-quality icons.

 ## License